rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ### STEP-3 : Set hbbs/hbbr address on client-side

 {{% notice note %}}
-For Windows clients, you can choose the [convenient custom server configuration](/docs/en/self-host/console/#windows-exe) solution.
+For Windows clients, you can choose the [Windows EXE](/docs/en/self-host/console/#windows-exe) solution to avoid filling in custom server configuration.
 {{% /notice %}}

 Click on menu button on the right side of ID as below, choose "ID/Relay Server".